 2. Build a fire in the barbecue using the natural lump charcoal.
 Spread the coals apart and place a metal drip pan, half-filled with water, in the center of the fire.

 3. Place the pork on the grill directly over the pan and as far from the fire as possible.
 Cover the meat with a tent of aluminum foil that will keep in the smoke.
-The trick for the next few hours is to add good charcoal to keep the fire going while avoiding making it too hot.

-4. Periodically, add some soaked chips to the coals to produce smoke.
-Cook the pork for 2 to 3 hours, turning the meat occasionally and basting with the marinade or the drippings from the pan.
-The pork should be crispy and tender inside, almost falling apart.
+5. Cook the pork for 2 to 3 hours, turning the meat occasionally and basting with the marinade or the drippings from the pan.
+The pork should be crispy on the outside and tender inside, almost falling apart.

 Serves: 4 to 6